AhmetSah13/AhmetSah13/README.md

-# 👋 Hello, I'm Ahmet Şahin Orkin
+# 👋 Hi, I'm Ahmet Şahin Orkin

-🎓 Final-year Software Engineering student at Bandırma 17 Eylül University 💻 Backend-focused Software Engineer with full-stack development experience 🚀 Building real-world applications with modern backend architectures and scalable systems

----

-## 🧑‍💻 About Me

-* 🔧 Primarily focused on **backend development**
-* 🌐 Experienced in developing **RESTful APIs and full-stack web applications**
-* 🏗️ Interested in clean architecture, maintainable code, and real-world business systems
-* 📚 Continuously improving my skills in software architecture, backend engineering, and modern development practices
+💻 **Software Engineer | Backend & Full-Stack Developer**

+I build production-oriented web applications, RESTful APIs, and business systems with a strong focus on backend architecture, maintainability, and reliable software design.

+My main backend technologies are **.NET, Spring Boot, and Laravel**, supported by modern frontend technologies such as **React and TypeScript**.

 ---